et0and/portfolio-redux/content/projects/sophia.md

 <h3>Exploring the problem</h3>

-Before anything, I needed to better understand users’ potential problems and frustrations.
-From this, I would be able to start thinking about a clearly defined Problem Statement that would define the design and scope of Sophia.
+Before anything, we needed to better understand users’ potential problems and frustrations.
+From this, we would be able to start thinking about a clearly defined Problem Statement that would define the design and scope of Sophia.

 <h4>Possible Problems </h4>